vsbuffalo/bds-files/chapter-03-remedial-unix/README.md

 ### Managing Processes with `ps` and Brief Look at Memory Management

+*Quick note: I have not had time to proof-read this section extensively*

 When we start running computationally intensive tasks, we want to keep track of how they're running.
 One way of doing this is by following the output they create, perhaps by using `tail -f` on a log file or even `ls -lrt` (list all